2026 Programme main image

 From the 1950s to the 1970s, the Mafia controlled many of New York’s gay bars — including the iconic Stonewall Inn.
 The State Liquor Authority…

 From the 1950s to the 1970s, the Mafia controlled many of New York’s gay bars — including the iconic Stonewall Inn.
-The State Liquor Authority refused licences to most queer venues, and those that stayed open were routinely raided.
+The State Liquor Authority refused licences to most Gay venues, and those that stayed open were routinely raided.
 The mob stepped…

 Alice Sherwood Photo